KokiYamanaka/KokiYamanaka.github.io/_posts/2017-01-01-LLM-advances-in-2023.md

 where matrices $$A$$, $$B$$, $$C$$ capture pertinent information from the input sequence, $$x(t)$$ are word embeddings, $$h(t)$$ are hidden state are time $t$.

 First equation signifies that the next state of the system $$ h'(t) $$ is updated by considering the current hidden state $$Ah(t)$$ and incorporating a temporal hidden state $$ Bx(t) $$.
 This temporal component is sequence length adjustable.
 The resulting $$y(t)$$ represents our output sequence derived from the final hidden state matrix.
 <br>
 For instance, consider the phrase "The cat sat on the mat."
 SSM computes word correlations by dynamically adjusting the windowing size, a parameter fine-tuned through learnable processes like gradient descent.
 This dynamic windowing size enables the model to flexibly adapt its behavior to the specificities of encountered data at each step.

+### Metrics
+I believe there are 2 main research trend on metrics.
+One to evaluate inherent capabilities of Foundational Models such as generation efficiency, and another to evaluate the capabilites of Foundation Models on specific domain.

+The first kind includes creating new kind of metrics drawing from other fields to evaluate Models.
+[Elo Uncovered](https://arxiv.org/abs/2311.17295), studies the suitability of using chess game ranking to evaluate the capabilities of LLM.
+It focuses to prove 2 axioms, reliability and transitivity.
+Transitivity in evaluations eliminates the need for costly head-to-head model comparisons.
+If Model A is deemed superior to Model B and Model B is superior to Model C, transitivity suggests that Model A is also superior to Model C ($$A$$ > $$B$$ and $$B$$ > $$C$$ implies $$A > C$$).

+The second trend, more prevalent in industry, involves evaluating foundational models based on their domain-specific capabilities.
+An example is the paper [Evaluation of Large Language Models for Decision Making in Autonomous Driving](https://arxiv.org/abs/2312.06351) by Turing.
+Key considerations include using a couple models, identifying the essential LLM capabilities (spatial awareness and traffic rule adherence) needed for the task (driving in complex scenarios), setting up a design for quantitative evaluation.

+For decision making task, initially finding out the kind capabitilies LLM needed is crucial for production as it reduces the development time.

 ## MathJax